Fraud Blocker

 Our modern-day gig economy is providing a vast array of freelance opportunities, and animal caretaking is definitely one of them.

 Apps like Rover allow you to post a profile where clients can hire you based on your availability and what animals you’d like to work with.
-Whether it’s dog walking, house-sitting, or just checking in on peoples’ pets, you have a variety of options to choose from.
+Whether it’s dog walking, house-sitting, or just checking in on people’s pets, you have a variety of options to choose from.

 If working with animals is something you’re passionate about, don’t limit yourself to app-based work.
 Other caretaking opportunities may be available at pet stores, animal shelters, or at local farms.
+The flexibility of this career path makes it particularly appealing for those who need to set their own pace and schedule.

 Pharmacy Technician